In this topic guide

 |---|---|---|

-| Grapefruit / grapefruit juice | Inhibits CYP3A4 → may increase oestrogen absorption → more side effects (no reduced effectiveness) | Low |
+| Grapefruit / grapefruit juice | Inhibits CYP3A4 → may increase estrogen exposure with some pills → possible increased side effects; not known to reduce effectiveness | Low |

 | St John's Wort | Powerful enzyme inducer → reduces pill effectiveness → increased pregnancy risk | High |